 Opening day of Trout season is a special time for any kid, there is an incredible feeling on the crisp April morning that all good things are on the way like Rainbow Trout cooked over a barbecue grill that you provided for your family, millions of trout are raised in hatcheries and stocked in lakes and streams all over the country.
-What is the best Trout bait For stocked trout?
+What is the best Trout bait For stocked trout fishing?

 Wild trout or any fish are adapted to their environment and have to fend for themselves from day one but stocked trout, on the other hand, spend the first few years of their lives living in ponds and tanks where they are fed daily before being planted in lakes, ponds, and streams.